What Are Sedatives and Tranquilizers?

 • Using pills despite relationship problems

-Getting Help for Sedative or Tranquilizer Use
+Getting Help for Sedative or Tranquilizer Abuse In Detox

 Medical detox is always recommended for stopping sedative use because it may not be safe to quit these substances cold-turkey.
 Doing so can result in seizures, which can be fatal.